meta-web/meta-web/pages/07_Manifesto/04_Examples.md

 ### /index.meta {.tag .get}

-Finally we define special META UI document called navigation manifest which describes navigation structure of our application.
-Client is then capable of displaying our navigation.
+Finally we define a special META UI document called `navigation manifest` which describes a navigation structure of our application.
+Client is then capable of displaying that navigation.

-Note that this navigation manifest was referenced in previous views.
+Note that this navigation manifest was referenced in the previous views.

 ```text
 HTTP response: